Supporting Veterans At Kopke’s Greenhouse (Hour 1)

 I think that you've got people who

-Ben Wickler's giving you big shoes to fill and they're looking at all three of these candidates and seeing who's most capable of doing that.
+Ben Wickler's given you big shoes to fill and they're looking at all three of these candidates and seeing who's most capable of doing that.

-And all three of these candidates are trying to not get boxed in by or get pigeonholed, that Joseph Ecke is the Milwaukee candidate or the outside the party candidate, that Devin Remacher is the inside the party candidate and that William Garcia is the, you know, the out state candidate.
+All three of these candidates are trying to not get boxed in by or get pigeonholed that Joseph Ecke is the Milwaukee candidate or the outside the party candidate that Devon Remaker is the inside the party candidate and that William Garcia is the you know the out state candidate when all three of them have you know talents that would serve the party well.

-But the people who work really hard inside the party, especially at the county party level, there's going to be a lot said about whether this motivates them.
+but the people who work really hard inside the party, especially at the county party level, there's gonna be a lot said about whether this motivates them.

 Ben Wickler was a motivator.